sefeoluwa/etch-a-sketch/README.md

 # Etch-a-Sketch
-This purpose of this program is to create a basic sketchpad, mostly with JavaScript.
+The purpose of this program is to create a basic sketchpad, mostly with JavaScript.